Creating custom language plugins

 }

-operation creates a new Node
+The bind operation creates a new Node,

 i.e. a graph node for the dependency graph.
 This needs to include a couple of

-is an array of other nodes that this one depends
+required fields: antecedents is an array of other nodes that this one depends

-if we have not yet evalauted the code of this
+on; value is the value or null if we have not yet evalauted the code of this

-can be used for error reporting and hash
+node, errors can be used for error reporting and hash should be a unique

 hash calculated from the source code, so that changing the source code changes